kentcdodds/glamorous-website/pages/getting-started/content/guide.md

 the way, that's what `glamorous.h1` is called).
 This function will be called with `props`.

 The `CodeBlock` component receives the `language` as a prop.
-Here's code block that is `html`:
+Here's a code block that is `html`:

 ```html